IMG Rainier Kautz Summit Climbs Itinerary

 You are on your own for lodging this night, but IMG offers a convenient and economical option with our onsite tent camping »

-Day 2 (Kautz EX only) Meet at 8:00 a.m. all ready to go with day packs.
+Day 2 Day 2 Meet at 8:00 a.m. all ready to go with day packs.
 We ride the IMG shuttle up to Paradise for a day of technical training.
-The group hikes out to the lower Nisqually Glacier to the training site.
+The group hikes out to the nearest suitable training area, either the snowfields above Paradise or the lower Nisqually Glacier.
 Training will include steeper angle cramponing skills: flat footed French technique, front pointing, standing in balance on crampons and movement over ice.
 The use of ice axes in "piolet traction" and "piolet ancre" (anchoring the pick of the axe) on moderately steep slopes will be covered including the use of more technical tools.
 Anchor construction on snow and glacier ice is covered as well as belaying, anchor management, rappelling and lowering.
-Descent back to Paradise at end of day and transport back to HQ.
+Descent back to Paradise at end of day and transport back to HQ

 You are on your own for lodging this second night, but IMG offers a convenient and economical option with our onsite tent camping »

-Day 3 (Day 4 Kautz EX) We continue training and refreshing the team's glacier climbing skills prior to departing our campsite.
+Day 4 We continue training and refreshing the team's glacier climbing skills prior to departing our campsite.
 Training continues after we pack up and move slowly up to our high camp (at +/- 10,000ft).
 Once camp is established, we discuss the following day's summit climb and complete our preparations for the morning.

-Day 5 (Day 6 Kautz EX) The final day is reserved for descent to Paradise where the shuttle waits to bring us back to IMG's HQ facilities.
+Day 6 The final day is reserved for descent to Paradise where the shuttle waits to bring us back to IMG's HQ facilities.
 Here we finally have an opportunity to celebrate our climb, and the guides award certificates of achievement.